FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/_index.md

 ### Check additional products

 -   Check if another product is consuming all of the CPU/memory
--   Check <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> interoperability, such as the <span class="mc-variable Primary.Sentinel variable">Sentinel</span> database
+-   Check interoperability, such as the  database
 -   Scripts or end-of-transfer procedures may indirectly